 It’s not all about writing.
 I love the funkiness of Portland and here you’ll find my attempts to capture that.
 Some other cities coming as well..

 Albino Tree is located in one of the most visually interesting cities on the West Coast: Portland, OR.
-We have fairly good depth in architecture, for an American city and we have many residents who interact with their environment in a … Continue reading
+We have fairly good depth in architecture, for an American city and we have many residents who interact with their environment in a visceral way.
+I like how Portlanders spice up their food, visually as well as tastefully, … Continue reading “Photos – Portland”

 I like motorcycles, especially bikes that have some customization.
 Even if it’s rudimentary and work-a-day, seeing what folks do with bikes, how they spiff them up or trick them out is cool.
 Here is a selection from my travels.